Bail Bond Process

 Wood County Jail

-• Name of defendant and what jail or detention center they are incarcerated at.
+• Where is the defendant – jail or detention center

-Not Guilty Bail Bond will check status and the charges levied in the inmate and gather any additional information needed to evaluate the case.
-This begins the pre-qualification to determine if we are the right bail bonds company for you.
+Not Guilty Bail Bond will check the status of the defendant and determine the charges that have been filed.
+We will also gather any additional information needed to evaluate the case.
+This is the pre-qualification process that helps us determine if we are the right bail bonds company for you.

-Feel free to use the buttons below to attempt to locate the person you are trying to help.
+Feel free to use the buttons below to try to locate the person you are attempting to help.

 In Collin County